 Disclaimer and Limitation of Implied Warranties.
-THE EXPRESS LIMITED WARRANTY SET FORTH HEREIN IS IN LIEU OF ALL OTHER WARRANTIES AND REPRESENTA-TIONS, EXPRESS OR IMPLIED, AND TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, MASTER-CRAFT DISCLAIMS, AND THE OWNER HEREBY EXPRESSLY WAIVES, ANY AND ALL OTHER WARRANTIES OR REP-RESENTATIONS OF ANY KIND OR NATURE, INCLUD-ING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, OTHER THAN THOSE WARRANTIES WHICH ARE IMPLIED BY, AND ARE INCAPABLE OF EXCLUSION.
-RESTRICTION OR MODIFICATION UNDER APPLICABLE LAW.
-THE TERM OF ANY IMPLIED WARRANTIES THAT CANNOT BE DISCLAIMED UNDER APPLICABLE LAW, IN-CLUDING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, SHALL BE LIMITED TO THE DURATION OF THE EXPRESS WARRANTY PERIODS APPLICABLE TO THE RE-SPECTIVE COMPONENTS.
-SOME STATES DO NOT ALLOW THE EXCLUSION OF IMPLIED WARRANTIES AND/OR DO NOT ALLOW LIMITATIONS ON THE AMOUNT OF TIME AN IMPLIED WARRANTY LASTS, SO THE ABOVE LIMITA-TIONS MAY NOT APPLY TO YOU.
-THIS LIMITED WARRAN-TY GIVES YOU SPECIFIC LEGAL RIGHTS.
+THE EXPRESS LIMITED WARRANTY SET FORTH HERE-IN IS IN LIEU OF ALL OTHER WARRANTIES AND REP-RESENTATIONS, EXPRESS OR IMPLIED, AND TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW.
+MASTERCRAFT DISCLAIMS, AND THE OWNER HEREBY EXPRESSLY WAIVES, ANY AND ALL OTHER WARRAN-TIES OR REPRESENTATIONS OF ANY KIND OR NA-TURE, INCLUDING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, OTHER THAN THOSE WARRANTIES WHICH ARE IMPLIED BY, AND ARE IN-CAPABLE OF EXCLUSION, RESTRICTION OR MODIFI-CATION UNDER APPLICABLE LAW.
+THE TERM OF ANY IMPLIED WARRANTIES THAT CANNOT BE DISCLAIMED UNDER APPLICABLE LAW, INCLUDING, BUT NOT LIM-ITED TO, IMPLIED WARRANTIES OF MERCHANTABIL-ITY AND FITNESS FOR A PARTICULAR PURPOSE, SHALL BE LIMITED TO THE DURATION OF THE EXPRESS WAR-

+RANTY PERIODS APPLICABLE TO THE RESPECTIVE COMPONENTS.
+SOME STATES DO NOT ALLOW THE EXCLUSION OF IMPLIED WARRANTIES AND/OR DO NOT ALLOW LIMITATIONS ON THE AMOUNT OF TIME AN IMPLIED WARRANTY LASTS, SO THE ABOVE LIMITATIONS MAY NOT APPLY TO YOU.
+THIS LIMITED WARRANTY GIVES YOU SPECIFIC LEGAL RIGHTS.
 YOU MAY HAVE OTHER RIGHTS WHICH VARY FROM STATE TO STATE.

 - 2. Limited Warranty and Term.
 MasterCraft Boat Company, LLC. ("MasterCraft") warrants to the original retail purchaser that the following components of each new boat shall be free from material defects in materials and workmanship to the extent set forth below, under normal use and when operated and maintained in accordance with MasterCraft's instructions, for the period indicated: - 2.1.
 Deck, Hull, Liner and Stringers.
-From the date of the original retail purchase, the deck, hull, liner and stringer system (collectively, "Structural Components") is warranted for as long as the original purchaser owns the boat.
+From the date of the original retail purchase, the deck, hull, liner and stringer system (collectively, "Structural Components") is warranted for as long as the original purchaser owns the boat. - 2.2.

-- 2.2.
 Gel Coat.
 On condition that the consumer has provided maintenance and care as described in the Corrosion and Cleaning the Boat sections of the MasterCraft Owner's Manual, the gel coat, which is applied to all MasterCraft boats at the factory, will be warranted for a period of one (I) year from the date of the original retail purchase of the boat or the initial use of the boat, whichever first occurs, for stress crazing of the gel coat.
 However, no warranty is provided, and MasterCraft expressly disclaims any warranty for, scratching, discoloration or fading of the gel coat because environmental operating conditions and customer maintenance/care are factors that have a significant effect on the condition and durability of the gel coat. - 2.3.
 Other Component Parts (Excluding Engine and Transmission.
-MasterCraft provides the following warranty for other component parts of your Master-Craft boat: - (a) Instrumentation is warranted for three (3) years, except depth finders and Zero Off; - (b) marine carpeting for five (5) years; - (c) upholstery vinyl material for five (5) years, plus upholstery stitching for one (1) year; and - (d) fuel pump assembly for two (2) years provided the customer follows maintenance and care requirements. - All other components (excluding engine and transmission), including upholstery stitching, are warranted for a period of one (I) year.
+MasterCraft provides the following warranty for other component parts of your MasterCraft boat: - (a) Instrumentation is warranted for three (3) years, except depth finders and Zero Off; - (b) marine carpeting for five (5) years; - (c) upholstery vinyl material for five (5) years, plus upholstery stitching for one (1) year; and - (d) fuel pump assembly for two (2) years provided the customer follows maintenance and care requirements. - All other components (excluding engine and transmission), including upholstery stitching, are warranted for a period of one (I) year.
 All warranties are from the date of the original retail purchase of the boat or the initial use of the boat, whichever first occurs. - 2.4.
 Trailer and Trailer Component Parts.
 The brake calipers are warranted for a period of two (2) years; all other components are warranted for a period of one (1) year from the date of the original retail purchase of the boat or the initial use of the boat, whichever first occurs.
-See the Trailer Owner's Manual for more details. - 2.5.
-Warranty Period.
-All express warranties are for the time period set forth in this Section 2, unless a longer warranty period is required by applicable law, in which case such longer warranty period will apply.
+See the Trailer Owner's Manual for more details.